EHB-MCT/assignment-2-ThomasHeusdens/progress.md

   - Pushed the project to GitHub with a meaningful commit message.

 - **Outcome**: Basic project structure is ready.
 Backend API for fetching courses is functional.
 Frontend is integrated with the backend and displays courses.
 Data retrieval and display are working as expected.
-Project is well-documented and uploaded to GitHub.
+Code is clean, modular, and well-documented, ensuring maintainability.
+All changes are successfully merged into the `main` branch.

 ---